AdamKamZA/AdamKamZA/README.md

 <div align="center">
   <h2> What am I doing right now? </h2>
     - Exploring multiple languages (R, Haskell and the classics: Java, C#) <br>
-  - Currently Busy with Machine Learning in class
+  - Currently Busy with Machine Learning in class <br>
     - In my 3<sub>rd</sub> year of a Bachelor of Computing degree at <a href="https://www.belgiumcampus.ac.za/bachelor-of-computing/" target="__blank">Belgium Campus</a><br>

 </div>